 Roles and Responsibilities

-My research is focused on creative and cultural industries, with empirical applications in the field of electronic music and its acute connections to innovation, identity, and performance.
-My scholarly work, among other issues, analyses the reception and diffusion of novelty, the generative interaction between producers and audiences, the role of aesthetic as semiotic device that shapes markets, and the nature of creativity as a process that unfolds over time.
-In my research, I am interested in a range of research techniques and methodologies, as well as in their cross-fertilisation.
-Methodologies as diverse as multivariate regression analysis, social sequence, social network, and text analysis, ethnography and interview, and visual analysis respond to different questions and help unveil complementary aspects of creative industries’ complexity.
+My research is focused on the creative and cultural industries, with primary applications in the field of electronic music and its acute connections to innovation, identity, and "performance".
+My work, among other issues, analyses the reception and diffusion of novelty, the generative interaction between producers and audiences, the role of aesthetics in cultural markets, and the nature of creativity as a process that unfolds over space and time.
+In my research, I use a range of research techniques and methods, including multivariate regression analysis, social sequence, social network, and text analysis, ethnography and interview, and visual analysis.

 Sgourev, Aadland, & Formilan (2023).
 “Relations in Aesthetic Space: How Color Enables Market Positioning".
 Administrative Science Quarterly, 68(1): 146–185.

 Formilan, Cattani, & Ferriani (2021).
 "Trajectories of Consecration: Signature Style and the Pace of Category Spanning".
 Research in the Sociology of Organizations, 75: 39–63.

 Formilan (2021).
 "Style Typologies and Competitive Advantage".
 Advances in Strategic Management vol. 42 (Aesthetics and Style in Strategy): 19–47.

 Formilan & Stark (2020).
 “Underground Testing: Name-Altering Practices as Probes in Electronic Music”.
 The British Journal of Sociology, 71(3): 572–589.

 Giovanni Formilan discusses his research on the creative industries, particularly in the music field.
 He investigates artistic identity, market dynamics, and patterns of mobility.